mpirvu/TechXchange2003/README.md

    ```

 6. Push the images for AcmeAir and mongodb to the OCP private repository

+   Login to ocp as ocadmin by going to `https://console-openshift-console.apps.ocp.ibm.edu`.

+   Once logged in in the top right click "ocadmin" and select "Copy login command".
+   Press "Display Token" and copy the top command and paste it into your terminal.
+   Then continue with the commands below:
    ```
 	oc registry login --insecure=true
 	oc patch configs.imageregistry.operator.openshift.io/cluster --patch '{"spec":{"defaultRoute":true}}' --type=merge